chaukhoa97/portfolio-v2/docs/JavaScript/javascript-essentials.md

 ## Closure

 Is the combination of a **Function** and its **Lexical environment** (_references_ to any other data from the outer scope that the function depends on).
-Closure của 1 function dc tạo ra ngay tại thời điểm declare function đó.
+Closure of a function is created at the time it is declared.
 You can think of a function to have its own "private" variable.

 ```js